 The riding arena should be completely fenced for safety, in case a horse should bolt unexpectedly.
 A covered or indoor arena is ideal, as sessions will be able to go on despite any inclement weather conditions.

 It is important to obtain an insurance policy that covers liability and other potential needs.
-The coverage will protect you in the event that someone is injured by an animal or is in any other way injured on the premises.
+The coverage will protect you if someone is injured by an animal or is in any other way injured on the premises.

 Donations from the community are one of the primary sources of income for therapeutic riding programs.
 A website and email newsletter should be available to your donors to demonstrate what is being accomplished with their support.
 It is important to send acknowledgments for donations and to keep detailed records of all contributions.